 Dr. Nitesh Ratnakar Achieves Board Recertification in Gastroenterology from the American Board of Internal Medicine

-ELKINS, WV, UNITED STATES, January 14, 2026 /EINPresswire.com/ -- Dr. Nitesh Ratnakar has successfully passed the rigorous recertification examination and has been awarded Board Recertification in Gastroenterology by the American Board of Internal Medicine (ABIM).
+WHEELING, WV, UNITED STATES, January 15, 2026 /EINPresswire.com/ -- Dr. Nitesh Ratnakar has successfully passed the rigorous recertification examination and has been awarded Board Recertification in Gastroenterology by the American Board of Internal Medicine (ABIM).

 Dr. Nitesh Ratnakar